ThyLAW/EOQ-Assignment-Supply-Chain/README.md

 # EOQ-Assignment-Supply-Chain
-Example formula for EOQ for Supply Chian Class
+Example formula for EOQ for Supply Chain Class

 ## To Run